table of contents

 - BREAK character_or_character_sequence

-- Define new break points for breaking words and checking word parts separately.
-Use ^ and $ to delete characters at end and start of the word.
-Rationale: useful for compounding with joining character or strings (for example, hyphen in English and German or hyphen and n-dash in Hungarian).
-Dashes are often bad break points for tokenization, because compounds with dashes may contain not valid parts, too.)
-With BREAK, Hunspell can check both side of these compounds, breaking the words at dashes and n-dashes:
+- Define new break points for splitting words and checking word parts separately.
+Use ^ and $ to delete characters at the start and end of the word.
+Rationale: useful for compounding with joining characters or strings (for example, the hyphen in English and German or the hyphen and n-dash in Hungarian).
+Dashes are often bad break points for tokenization, because compounds with dashes may also contain invalid parts.
+With BREAK, Hunspell can check both sides of these compounds, breaking the words at dashes and n-dashes:

 BREAK 2 BREAK - BREAK -- # n-dash

-Breaking are recursive, so foo-bar, bar-foo and foo-foo--bar-bar would be valid compounds.
-Note: The default word break of Hunspell is equivalent of the following BREAK definition:
+Breaks are recursive, so foo-bar, bar-foo and foo-foo--bar-bar would all be valid compounds.
+Note: The default word break of Hunspell is equivalent to the following BREAK definition:

 BREAK 3 BREAK - BREAK ^- BREAK -$

-Hunspell doesn't accept the "-word" and "word-" forms by this BREAK definition:
+With this BREAK definition, Hunspell doesn't accept the "-word" and "word-" forms:

 BREAK 1 BREAK -